harshmriduhash/proposal-ai/README.md

-# ProposalAI - AI-Powered Proposal Generation Platform
+# Proposal - AI-Powered Proposal Generation Platform

 ProposalAI helps consultants, agencies, and professional services firms generate winning proposals in minutes instead of hours.
 Upload RFPs and company assets, and get 80% complete proposals tailored to each client.